DisantHoridnt/DisantHoridnt/README.md

-- 👋 Hi, I’m Disant Prince Upadhyay
+- 👋 Hi, I’m Disant Upadhyay
 - 👀 I’m interested in building new products that benefit humanity and help make the world a better place.

 <!---